SwannPnct/react-tournament-ready/README.md

 # Releases

+### 1.0.9
+* externalized insert score function, as a helper
+* externalized find match by team id, as a helper

+### 1.0.8
+* style is now customizable, limited to the games only
+* fix props.onClickMatch is not a function

+### 1.0.5 to 1.0.7
+* bracket handling for 1 or 2 teams
+* removed unused dependencies

+### 1.0.4
+* externalized bracket generation function so it be usable as a helper for an usage outside of the component

 ### 1.0.0 to 1.0.3
 * npm publishing
 * readme change
 * publishing bug fixes

-### 1.0.4
-* exported bracket generation function so it be usable as a helper for an usage outside of the component

-### 1.0.5 to 1.0.7
-* bracket handling for 1 or 2 teams
-* removed unused dependencies

-### 1.0.8
-* style is now customizable, limited to the games only
-* fix props.onClickMatch is not a function